babeliumproject/flex-embeddable-player/README.md

 	Header set Access-Control-Allow-Origin "*"

-This will allow your embeddable-player to use remote Javascript calls, even if the called scripts are located on a a different server.
+This will allow your embeddable-player to use remote JavaScript calls, even if the called scripts are located on a a different server.

+**NOTE:** using "*" means you give access to any host and that could lead to some attacks.
+We use this wildcard because in our demo server we let users from any domain to sign-up for a Moodle API key, and thus, can't determine the origin beforehand.
+If you are part of an institution you can limit the access control to your domains to have less security risks.

 Following these steps you should be able to register Moodle instances in your Babelium server.

 JavaScript API Reference
 ------------------------
-This section describes how developers can interact with the embeddable player using the Javascript API.
+This section describes how developers can interact with the embeddable player using the JavaScript API.

 ###Functions
 This is a list of functions available through the JavaScript API of the player.